 - An acknowledgement that the institution signed and returned to the Department the Certification and Agreement and the assurance that the institution has used the applicable amount of funds designated under the CRRSAA (a)(1) program to provide Emergency Financial Aid Grants to Students.

 The University hereby acknowledges acceptance of CRRSAA funding fom the U.S. Department of Education, and asserts that the institution under Section 314(d)(5) will provide, at least, the amount in Emergency Financial Aid Grants to students received under Section 314(a)(1) of CRRSAA that it was required to under the Coronavirus Aid, Relief, and Economic Security Act (CARES Act).

 - The total amount of funds that the institution will receive or has received from the Department pursuant to the institution’s Certification and Agreement for Emergency Financial Aid Grants to Students under the CRRSAA (a)(1) program.

 Columbia University has been awarded $6,415,100 from the Department pursuant to the institution's Certification and Agreement for Emergency Financial Aid Grants to Students.
 In addition, the University has elected to allocate $2,742,337 for Emergency Financial Aid Grants to Students from its Institutional portion.
 Therefore, a total of $9,157,437 is being made available for awards to students.

 The total amount of Emergency Financial Aid Grants distributed to students under the CRRSAA (a)(1) program as of the date of submission (i.e., as of the initial report and every calendar quarter thereafter).

-As of June 30, 2021, Columbia University distributed $414,689 in Emergency Financial Aid grants to eligible students.
+For the period ending June 30, 2021, Columbia University distributed $414,689 in Emergency Financial Aid grants to eligible students.

 The estimated total number of students at the institution that are eligible to receive Emergency Financial Aid Grants to Students under the CRRSAA (a)(1) program.